How long does the free trial last?

 GDPR Portal has been designed to work with the latest versions of commonly used browsers such as Internet Explorer 10 and 11, Edge, Chrome, and Firefox for Windows, and Safari for Mac.
 It has also been designed to work with tablets, such as iPads, and is touch responsive.

-Where do I find an explanation of what Administrators, Users and Reviewers can do in GDPR Portal?
+Where can I find a detailed explanation of the functionality in GDPR Portal?